CorentinLouis/SPACE_labelling_tool/README.md

 Once the plot has appeared and the name of the feature is entered the user may interact with the figure and draw polygons ontop of it.
 This is done using the cursor which will be shadowed by a grey circle on the plot, each time the user clicks on a point a grey circle will be left at that point and act as a vertex for the polygon.
-S ubsequent vertices will be joined together by a similarly grey dashed line, to close the polygon the user must return and click on the first vertex.
+Subsequent vertices will be joined together by a similarly grey dashed line, to close the polygon the user must return and click on the first vertex.
 At this point the user may edit the shape of the polygon by drag and dropping any vertex of their choice.